-- photocopy of academic qualifications (bachelor's degree, license, degree, maturity);
+- Photocopy of qualifications (bachelor's, license, degree, high school diploma);

-- letter of motivation prepared by the candidate (maximum one page);
+- Motivation letter written by the candidate (maximum one page);

-- certificate certifying knowledge of the Italian language (for non-Italian-speaking candidates);
+- Certificate certifying the knowledge of the Italian language (for non-Italian speakers);

-- photocopy of the residence permit for foreign candidates already resident in Switzerland.
+- Photocopy of the residence permit for foreign candidates already residing in Switzerland.